I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 Email on Acid is also a great testing tool that will help you make sure that your email looks flawless across all devices and in every inbox.

 Besides the basic options, such as image previews, link checking and spam testing, Email On Acid can boast of having an incredibly powerful code analysis tool.
-It displays warnings about unsupported tags or other HTML and CSS features in emails, which can save tons of time and headache when troubleshooting HTML email design.
+It displays warnings about unsupported tags or other HTML and CSS features, which can save tons of time and headache when troubleshooting your HTML design.

 The pricing is by far superior to what Litmus offers ($348/yr compared to $948/yr), but still, it is a little steep to recommend it to small or growing businesses.